spencerw/colltools/README.md

-Tools for working with collision outputs from ChaNGa
+A toolset for working with collision outputs from N-body simulations